-Inevitably, I make the vacation preparation process harder on myself as I plan and pack for our trip – and then rush to majorly clean our house.
+Inevitably, I make the vacation preparation process so much harder on myself as I plan and pack for our trip – and then rush to majorly clean our house.

 Practically speaking, there’s no way I’d want to come home after a restful vacation to a messy house.
-It’s tough enough to unpack, look at my souvenirs (by the way, I love these creative ideas!), and settle back into everyday life when I’m used to living in vacation mode.
+It’s tough enough to leave our fun getaway, unpack, look at my souvenirs (by the way, I love these creative ideas!), and settle back into everyday life when I’m used to living in vacation mode.

 What you need to make sure you clean before you leave

 But I have to warn you … if you don’t clean certain areas of your home before you leave for an extended time, you’ll be welcomed home with disaster.

 Believe me.
 One year I was sure I had cleaned everything.
 But after one week away, I was shocked to come home, open my door, and be welcomed by the stench of a rotting potato.

 Ever since that trip, I check how old any potatoes or onions are before I leave them for a week.

 So what should you clean?
 Here are 4 areas you’ll definitely want to make sure you clean before you leave:

 Make sure you empty all the trash cans and garbage cans in your home.
 And make sure to flush the toilet, while you’re emptying things.

 2. Refrigerator and pantry

-Eat, drink, or throw away anything that may spoil (like old potatoes).
+Eat, drink, or throw away anything that may spoil.
+Like old potatoes.
+Or milk.

 Make sure all wet laundry is out of your washing machine and dried.
 If possible, take the dried clothes out of your dryer so they don’t get completely wrinkled.

 If you’re drying them late at night before you leave and you don’t feel like putting them all away before you leave early in the morning, simply fold them and neatly stack them in your dryer.
 I’ve done it before.
 It works.

 Make sure to wash your dishes before you leave.
 If at all possible, put them away, too.

 Other areas to clean